gayatriprasad/airbus_detection/README.md

 Things that could have been tried out with more time and resources:

-1) Different loss functions - used just dice and IOU here
+1) Different loss functions - used just DICE loss and IOU loss here
 2) Other architectures - stuck to UNET here -can possibly RESNETS and also deeper UNETS
 3) Ensamble modelling - key to win kaggle challenges
 4) Using Pretrained models